fossasia/knittingpattern/DEVELOP.rst

 Install
 -------

-Install it with a specific python verison under windows:
+Install it with a specific python version under windows:

 .. code:: cmd